Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (A) A written statement containing the full names and permanent addresses of:

-(i) The petitioners;
+(i) The child;

-(iii) The Oregon licensed adoption agency, if any, or the relative or person that privately placed the child for adoption.
+(vi) The Oregon licensed adoption agency, if any, or the relative or person that privately placed the child for adoption.

-(b) A relative who qualifies under the department administrative rules for a waiver of the department’s home study requirements described in paragraph (a)(C) of this subsection may file the request for waiver along with the petition for adoption.
+(b) A relative who qualifies under the department administrative rules for a waiver of the departments home study requirements described in paragraph (a)(C) of this subsection may file the request for waiver along with the petition for adoption.

-(c) The department, upon request by the petitioner, may waive the home study requirements described in paragraph (a)(C) of this subsection in an adoption in which one of the child’s biological or adoptive parents retains parental rights.
-The department shall waive post-placement reports in an adoption in which one of the child’s biological or adoptive parents retains parental rights.
+(c) The department, upon request by the petitioner, may waive the home study requirements described in paragraph (a)(C) of this subsection in an adoption in which one of the childs biological or adoptive parents retains parental rights.
+The department shall waive post-placement reports in an adoption in which one of the childs biological or adoptive parents retains parental rights.

 (7)(a) The petitioner shall cause copies of the documents required to be filed with the court under subsection (6) of this section to be served upon the Director of Human Services, by either registered or certified mail with return receipt or personal service, within 30 days after the documents have been filed with the court.

-(B) On the parents of the party whose parental rights would be terminated, if the names and addresses are known or may be readily ascertained by the petitioners.
+(B) On the parents of the party whose parental rights would be terminated, if the names and addresses are known or may be readily ascertained by the petitioner.
 Service required by this subparagraph may be waived by the court for good cause.

-(c) The court may not rule upon the petition until at least 90 days after the date that the documents were served upon the director.
+(d) The court may not rule upon the petition until at least 90 days after the date that the documents were served upon the director.
 However, the department may waive the 90-day period.

-(8)(a) Within 90 days of the service on the director, the department shall investigate and file for the consideration of the judge before whom the petition for adoption is pending a placement report containing information regarding the status of the child and evidence concerning the suitability of the proposed adoption.
+(8)(a) Within 90 days after the service on the director, the department shall investigate and file for the consideration of the judge before whom the petition for adoption is pending a placement report containing information regarding the status of the child and evidence concerning the suitability of the proposed adoption.
 The department may designate an Oregon licensed adoption agency to investigate and report to the court.
 If the department designates an Oregon licensed adoption agency to investigate and report to the court, the department shall make the designation and provide all necessary information and materials to the Oregon licensed adoption agency no later than 30 days after the service on the director.
 However, the department may waive the placement report requirement.

-(b) Upon receipt of a written request by the petitioner’s attorney, the department shall furnish to that attorney copies of any information that the department has filed with the court.
+(b) Upon receipt of a written request by the petitioners attorney, the department shall furnish to that attorney copies of any information that the department has filed with the court.

-(c) The department may charge the petitioner a fee for investigating a proposed non-agency adoption and preparing the home study report described in subsection (6)(a)(C) of this section and the placement report described in paragraph (a) of this subsection.
+(c) The department may charge the petitioner a fee for investigating a proposed nonagency adoption and preparing the home study report described in subsection (6)(a)(C) of this section and the placement report described in paragraph (a) of this subsection.
 The petitioner shall report the fee amount to the court.
 The court granting the adoption shall make a finding as to whether the fee is necessary and reasonable.
 Any fee charged may not exceed reasonable costs for investigation, home study and placement report preparation.
 The department shall prescribe by rule the procedure for computing the investigation, home study and placement report preparation fee.
-The rules shall provide a waiver of either part or all of the fee based upon the petitioner’s ability to pay.
+The rules shall provide a waiver of either part or all of the fee based upon the petitioners ability to pay.

 (9) The amounts of any fees collected under subsection (8) of this section are continuously appropriated to the department for use in preparing the home study and placement reports required under subsections (6)(a)(C) and (8)(a) of this section.